 Septic tanks, in general, stay filled to their normal liquid level, which is between 8 and 12 inches from the top of the tank.
 If the liquid level goes above the outlet pipe, or approaches the top of the tank, then it’s considered “overfull.”
 So, it’s better to think in terms of an “overfull” tank than a full one, because full is fine while overfull can be bad.
 Tanks tend to be overfull when there’s a problem with the absorption area.
 It’s also likely that there’s a plumbing problem.

 This can cause problems, which will need to be fixed.
 It’s always smart to stay alert if you think there is a problem, and contact a professional like Freedom Septic Service.

 If you have a “cleanout” that’s located between your house and your tank, you can look to see if there’s any backup in that cleanout.
-If you don’t find any sewage backup there, then it’s likely that wastewater isn’t making it to the cleanout and you have a plumbing problem.
+If you don’t find any sewage backup there, then it’s most likely that wastewater isn’t making it to the clean out and you have a plumbing problem.
 Now if there is backup at the cleanout, you might have a septic system problem.

 Freedom Septic Service recommends routinely pumping out your system, while also limiting grease discharge and the use of garbage disposals.
 Also, never flush acids, polishes, oil, paint or grease down your drains; using biodegradable products is best.